ppamidimarri/TeslaModel3HUD/README.md

 * `git clone https://github.com/ppamidimarri/TeslaModel3HUD`
 * `chmod +x serial_test.py reader_test.py tm3hud.py`

 Connect the CAN harness to the USB port and check that `/dev/ttyUSB0` is now available.
+If your CAN device shows up with a different path than `/dev/ttyUSB0`, you need to update `serial_test.py` and `canreader.py` with that path.
 On the Jetson Nano, you need to add your account to the group `dialout` if you want to run the HUD application without `sudo`.
-If your device has a different path, you need to update `serial_test.py` and `canreader.py` with that path.

-Open a terminal and try to run serial_test.py.
+Open a terminal and try to run `serial_test.py`.
 You should see a bunch of CAN messages.
-Then try to run reader_test.py, you should see summary results like speed, state-of-charge, etc.
+Then try to run `reader_test.py`, you should see summary results like speed, state-of-charge, etc.

-If both run OK, check the path to `hud.glade` inside the `tm3hud.py` file and update it as needed.
-You are now all set to run the GUI with tm3hud.py.
-Test this now, it should run in full-screen mode.
+If both these tests run OK, check the path to `hud.glade` inside the `tm3hud.py` file and update it as needed.
+You can now test the GUI with `tm3hud.py`.
+It should run in full-screen mode.

-Now it is time to set the HUD to start up on boot.
+If your GUI is starting in full-screen mode, it is time to set the HUD to start up on boot.
 The steps are different for each device.

 **Raspberry Pi**

 We have to edit two configuration files.

-`sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`, remove the `xscreensaver` line and add:
+`sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`, remove the `@xscreensaver` line, and add:
 ```
 @xset s off
 @xset -dpms